 These courses aim to further develop the four language skills (listening, reading, writing and speaking) through the exploration of topics and issues pertaining to Spanish / French speaking countries.

-Additionally, students will study Spanish/French literature to broaden their cultural awareness and to further enhance their language skills.
+Students will also study Spanish/French literature to broaden their cultural awareness and to further enhance their language skills.
 The main topics students will study are: